 - Happens in an episode of Jabberjaw after the Neptunes sabotaged a computer to keep the bad guys from finding a treasure.

 - In Transformers: Robots in Disguise (2015 edition), Fixit's damage results in him sometimes screwing up the end of his sandwiches, Sontarans, sonograms [THWACK] sentences.

 - Try using a Speak n' Spell when the batteries are low.
 Quite disturbing.

 - Teddy Ruxpin was renowned for this.
-For those who don't remember, Teddy Ruxpin was a Teddy Bear with a tape player inside.
+For those who don't remember, Teddy Ruxpin was a teddy bear with a tape player inside.
 You'd put in the tape and mouth and eyes would move and seem like it was telling the story...until the batteries ran low.
 Then the demonic voice of EVIL Teddy would issue out.
-Stuart McLean had one of his characters discuss it in a The Vinyl Cafe story.
+Stuart McLean had one of his characters discuss it in a Vinyl Cafe story.

 - Just about any older toy will do this if the battery is running low.
 Some motorized toys will do this even if the battery is not low but the motor is made to draw more power than it should (say, a talking toy car made to go up a steep slope).

 - Games and any other computer applications with audio have been known to skip like a broken record when they freeze up or are waiting for some other CPU-hogging process to finish.
 This may be out of convenience to the user, similar to looping animations that play while the computer is processing data (if the sound simply paused, the user might think the speakers had come unplugged or something), though in some cases it's simply a side effect of how the hardware works (the sound hardware has a circular buffer containing the next X milliseconds worth of audio to play, so it just repeats that data until the software fills in new data).

 - Many talking calculators, clocks and watches would do this when running on a low battery.